isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions.md

 Travellers and employers should note that non-compliance with the SHN conditions is an offence that could attract a fine and/or imprisonment term.
 MOM may also initiate pass revocation procedures or withdraw the relevant work pass privileges.

 In general, individual served with an SHN are not permitted to leave their SHN accommodation, including the [SHN Dedicated Facility (SDF)](/health/shn/sdf), during the stipulated SHN period.
-Travellers are only permitted to leave their SHN accommodation or SDF for their [COVID-19 Polymerase Chain Reaction test (“PCR test”)](/health/covid19-tests/pcrtest) or Serology test.
+Travellers are only permitted to leave their SHN accommodation or SDF for their [COVID-19  tests](/health/covid19-tests/pcrtest).
 Transport to and from the designated testing facility would be arranged as travellers are prohibited from commuting using public transport.

 #### 2. Is my helper/confinement nanny allowed to share rooms at the Stay-Home Notice Dedicated Facility (SDF)?
 Where can I submit the room sharing application?